gregstula/unix-config/scripts/README.md

-Scripts are designed to be exectuted from this specific directory.
+Scripts are to be exectuted from this directory.

-./setupconfig
+./setupconfig.zsh
 Creates needed aliases for this unix-configuration function properly